 - On 18 November, Alan accrues more than £350 in charges.
 Google bills him and raises his billing threshold to £500.

 - Alan's next bill will be processed on 18 December or when he exceeds the final £500 billing threshold – whichever comes first.

 Your payment options depend on the country of your billing address and your selected currency.

 If you want to set up automatic payments for your account, see the following instructions.

 - You can still make a manual payment even if you're using the automatic payment setting.
 Just sign into your account, click on the Billing tab, and then the Make a payment button.
 The money will be used for future clicks, and it will reduce or delay your next automatic charge.

-- If you'd like to reduce the costs charged to your primary form of payment, make a manual payment with another form of payment.
+- If you'd like to reduce the costs charged to your primary payment method, make a manual payment with another payment method.